MayamaTakeshi/sip-lab/README.md

 ```
   node samples/simple.js
 ```
+The above script has detailed comments.
+Please read it to undestand how to write your own test scripts.

 The module is known to work properly in Ubuntu 18.04.4, Ubuntu 20.04.4, Debian 8 and Debian 10 (and it is expected to work in Debian 9).
 It was originally developed with node v.10 and tested with v.12 and v16.13.1 and it is expected to work with latest versions of node.